-- Learning Management System GCE designed its learning management system, LoudCloud.
-The system was designed around the pedagogical principles that guide our thinking about curriculum and instruction.
-This system was designed for small classes that are instructor led, highly interactive and collaborative.
+- Learning Management System ("LMS") GCE designed and offers to its university partners a new LMS, called Halo.
+GCU started utilizing Halo in the Fall of 2021 and is continuing to transition its students to the new LMS from the prior LMS, LoudCloud, with a goal to complete transition by the Fall of 2022.
+The basic functionality includes an interactive course syllabus, discussion questions and forums, instruction interaction, class quizzes, group assignments, written assignment submission and rubrics, grading, participation, attendance and integration with our student information system.
+The functions in Halo have been reimagined to work more intuitively with new user interface design and more seamless ways of accomplishing the same tasks.
+Halo was designed as a "cloud native" application taking advantage of all the performance and reliability features of the cloud.
+Halo supports small classes that are instructor led, highly interactive and collaborative.
 Rich content that originates from a myriad of sources, including direct advisement from industry, is coupled with a robust discussion environment.
 Students most often respond to the content and discussion through written work.
 The writing assignments are designed to promote critical thinking which is often connected to solving real world problems.
-Because of its modular implementation, this platform can easily and reliably scale as student populations increase.
+This platform can easily and reliably scale as student populations increase.
 The platform provides in-depth analytics that allow us to closely monitor student success and the quality of instructional resources.
-Students learn to navigate many ancillary systems connected to LoudCloud. - Internal administration We utilize a commercial customer relations management development platform to distribute, manage, track, and report on all interactions with prospective student leads as well as all active and inactive students.
+GCE also designed its previous learning management system, LoudCloud which GCU used since 2011. - Internal administration We utilize a commercial customer relations management development platform to distribute, manage, track, and report on all interactions with prospective student leads as well as all active and inactive students.
 This software is scalable to capacity levels well in excess of current requirements.
 We also utilize a commercial software package to track Title IV funds, student records, grades, accounts receivable, accounts payable and general ledger.
 We have done significant internal software development around these systems to increase the productivity of our employees and provide students an exceptional educational experience. - Infrastructure We operate two data centers, one at GCU's campus and one at another Phoenix-area location.
-All of our servers are networked and we have redundant data backup.
+All of our servers are networked, and we have redundant data backup.
 We manage our technology environment internally.
 Our wide area network is fully redundant to ensure maximum uptime, bandwidth capacity and network performance.
 Student access is load balanced for optimal performance.
 Real-time monitoring provides current system status across network, server, and storage components.
 We provide cybersecurity services, support and incident response for all infrastructure and software that we utilize. - Support We provide 18/7 technical support for students and faculty.
 There are two systems utilized by GCE to provide these services.